 Multiple Pathways – 4 + 1 Model

-Within the NYS Diploma requirements, is an option, known as 4+1 Option.
+Within the NYS Diploma requirements, is an option, known as the 4+1 Option.
 One of the Pathway options is a CTE Pathway.
 The foundation for a CTE Pathway is an approved CTE program and the required component of a technical assessment.
 If the approved program assessment appears on the NYSED list of Approved Pathway Assessments in CTE then upon completing approved program requirements a student may complete a CTE Pathway by passing and substituting that CTE technical assessment for an academic Regents exam as part of the diploma requirements.
-Refer to the list of Department-Approved Pathway Assessments in Career and Technical Education to identify the substitutions allowed and technical assessments that can be used in the option.
-If the approved program assessment does not appear on the list, it may not be used to complete a CTE Pathway.
+Only Technical Assessments approved as part of State CTE Program Approval may be used in this option.

-- CASA Work Related Assessments - Comprehensive Adult Student Assessment Systems (CASAS) is a nonprofit organization that focuses on assessment and curriculum development of basic skills for youth and adults.
-CASAS offers a Workforce Skills Certification System based on completion of several of their assessments related to career readiness.
+- CASA Work-Related Assessments - Comprehensive Adult Student Assessment Systems (CASAS) is a nonprofit organization that focuses on assessment and curriculum development of basic skills for youth and adults.
+CASAS offers a Workforce Skills Certification System based on the completion of several of their assessments related to career readiness.
 These assessments could be used to evaluate several readiness factors such as Employability Reading and Functional Writing.

 Students demonstrating technical skills is the best and most frequent way to assess student learning in CTE.
 Evaluating student demonstration of performance is best done with rubrics.
 A rubric is a type of scoring guide that assesses and articulates specific criteria and expectations for a performance task.
 Rubrics can be used for a variety of tasks: live work, group projects, demonstrations, and presentations.
 Performance assessments are part of technical assessments and include rubrics are used to evaluate student proficiency.
 For other performance assessments, during instruction, teachers will need to locate or develop an assessment rubric.